Schlampig/iLearn/README.md

 # iDeepLearning
-Approaches of deep learning or image processing models
+Approaches of deep learning or computer vision domain